 My instant reaction to the idea of using cling film for preserving and storing cheese is usually a firm No!
 But having been asked again recently, I decided that instead of just pressing forward my opinion on the matter I would do some research and try to get a definitive answer to this question.

 It wasn’t as simple as I thought it would be.

 Whereas some cheese makers and suppliers don’t seem to have any issue with it and in fact recommend using it for the safe, practical and cheap storage of your cheeses, others curse the stuff and advise makers, suppliers and consumers to stay right away from the stuff.

 Other sources didn’t have an issue with cling film as such but suggested it should never be used for fatty foods such as diary (cheese) and raw meat, with high proportions of surface fat, as the plastics break down into the fats.

-I then turned to Canterbury Cheesemongers, my local cheesemongers who import, mature and sell cheeses from around the world, and they weren’t against cling film under the proviso it wasn’t left on for long term storage, was changed frequently (they change theirs most days) and isn’t reused once unwrapped (again due to the fact it begins to break down with the fats).
+I then turned to Caneterbury Cheesemongers, my local cheesemongers who import, mature and sell cheeses from around the world, and they weren’t against cling film under the proviso it wasn’t left on for long term storage, was changed frequently (they change theirs most days) and isn’t reused once unwrapped (again due to the fact it begins to break down with the fats).

 So, despite best efforts, I didn’t find a single, agreed stance on cling film but I’ll sum up the pros and cons that I deduced from my research and let you make your call on whether you use it or not.
 I’ll also provide my opinion since it was asked for in the first place and I now have much more information behind it.